davedittrich/python_secrets/README.rst

 * Output the variables and values in multiple different formats (CSV, JSON, YAML) for use in shell scripts, etc. using ``cliff`` features.

+* Send secrets to other users on demand using GPG encrypted email to protect the secrets while in transit and while at rest in users' email inboxes.

 * Makes it easy to store temporary files (e.g., the output from Jinja template rendering)